No matter how happy you are with your job, we're willing to bet that you have no love for your annual performance review.

 Revisit interview-prep best practices: Conduct a mock review with a friend, get a solid night of sleep and be ready to present the best version of yourself, Cooper says.
 “You want to make a good presentation and, just like an interview, you want to make a good impression,” he says.

 That includes paying close attention to your wardrobe.
 What to wear depends on your company culture, of course, but consider keeping your jeans and sneakers in your closet and breaking out a suit or nice separates.
-It’s a pulled-together outfit that conveys you’re a professional who takes company practices seriously.
+A pulled-together outfit conveys you’re a professional who takes company practices seriously.

 Talk Yourself Up

 Your review is your time to make clear all you've contributed to your team or the company as a whole.
-Yet your goal is to come off as confident and not arrogant, Cooper says.
-One way to steer clear of boasting too much is to rely on other people to sing your praises for you.
+Your goal is to come off as confident and not arrogant, Cooper says.
+One way to steer clear of boasting too much is to rely on other people's praise.

-Put together what Cooper calls a “brag book” filled with letters of recommendation, notes you’ve received when you blew clients out of the water, and copies of previous A-plus evaluations.
-Work up a spreadsheet that breaks down by week or month the new projects, milestones and congratulations you’ve racked up, plus a key coworker involved with each who can vouch for how well you performed.
+Put together what Cooper calls a “brag book” filled with letters of recommendation, notes you’ve received from happy clients, and copies of previous A-plus evaluations.
+In a spreadsheet, break down by week or month any new projects, milestones and congratulations, plus a key coworker involved with each who can vouch for how well you performed.

 Prep Yourself for Criticism